Last Updated on June 1, 2022 by Alexander Burgemeester

 Without synchrony, there can be no high self-esteem and therefore in this context, a tendency to observe narcissistic behavior becomes a viable alternative.

-Perhaps this can be explained by looking at the issues not from the point of view of individuals but of wider society.
+Perhaps this can be explained by looking at the issues not from individuals’ point of view but wider society.

 Narcissism with therefore remain an issue for many transgendered people until like Albin they can shout without fear of ridicule “Hey world I am what I am!”